 Dr. Smith in the above example would still be criminally liable if United Healthcare catches the fraud before they overpay.
 A defendant may be convicted of fraud whether or not the victim loses any money.
 Nor does it matter whether the insurer is private or government-funded.

 In addition to upcoding, other common examples of health insurance fraud include:

 - Double-billing for medical procedures that were performed only once (“making duplicate claims”);

-- Charging for health care procedures that were never rendered;
+- Charging for health care procedures, office visits, surgeries, and tests that were never rendered;

 - Charging for health care procedures or equipment that were unnecessary or excessive;

 - Exaggerating / inflating costs of performing medical procedures;